-On Food and Education: Formafantasma
+On Food & Education: Formafantasma

 Food helps us to understand our place in this world, therefore education relating to and involving food is crucial, but what form should it take and where are the new nodes of learning?